 - Winding up Petition – If neither an agreement has been reached to settle the debt nor the demand is set aside, a winding up petition will then be served on the company.

 - Court Hearing – The Judge will consider the evidence brought before the court to assess whether a winding up order shall be made.

 - Official Receiver – Once the Company is in Compulsory Liquidation the Official Receiver is appointed initially as the liquidator to the company.
 The Official Receiver has a period of 12 weeks in which to make a decision as to whether he wishes to convene a meeting of the company’s creditors.

 - Appointment of Liquidator – The Liquidator on appointment will initially deal with the formalities of appointment e.g. notifying Companies House; advertising in the London Gazette; and sending notices to creditors’.

-- Finalisation – Once all assets have been realised and funds distributed to creditors, the Liquidator will obtain release from office by convening a final meeting of the creditors and sending a Final Progress Report to Creditors.
+- Finalisation – Once all assets have been realised and funds distributed to creditors, the Liquidator will obtain release from office by issuing a Final Progress Report to Creditors.